peptidelab/chat_SPeCTRUM/README.md

-# chat_SPeCTRUM
+# AURA ScholarGPT for SPeCTRUM
-This is a public domain for SPeCTRUM AURA ScholarGPT Changing any information here will render the chat unusable.
+This is a public domain for SPeCTRUM AURA ScholarGPT <br>
+Changing any information here will render the chat unusable. <br>